wds4/DCoSL/dips/coreProtocol/README.md

 - [DIP-01](01.md) Everything is in the eye of the beholder

-Data curation using the principle of relativity.
+Data curation using the [Principle of Relativity for the Web of Trust](https://github.com/WebOfTrustInfo/rwot1-sf/blob/master/Principle-of-Relativity-for-WoT.md).
 There is no one list to rule them all.

 - [DIP-02](02.md) Say what you mean, mean what you say.